Strays (TV series)

-Strays is a Canadian television sitcom, which premiered on CBC Television in 2021–22.
+Strays is a Canadian television sitcom, which aired on CBC Television for two seasons from 2021 to 2022.
 A spin-off of Kim's Convenience, the series centres on Shannon Ross (Nicole Power) as she embarks on a new career in Hamilton as executive director of an animal shelter.

-The cast also includes Frank Cox-O'Connell, Tina Jung, Nikki Duval, Kevin Vidal, Tony Nappo, Paula Boudreau and Emily Piggford.
+The cast also includes Frank Cox-O'Connell, Tina Jung, Nikki Duval, Kevin Vidal, Tony Nappo, Paula Boudreau, Emily Piggford and Leah Doz.
 The series is produced by Thunderbird Entertainment.

 The series had been planned to start production in 2020, but was delayed until early 2021 due to the COVID-19 pandemic in Canada.
 It premiered on September 14, 2021.
 It was renewed for a second season, which premiered in September 2022.
+The CBC announced in April 2023 that the show would not be picked up for a third season.

 Production

 The show initially faced some criticism for the implications of the fact that Shannon, the only white character in the core cast of Kim's Convenience, was being given her own spinoff over any of the show's Asian characters.
 John Doyle of The Globe and Mail noted the complexities of the situation, explaining that since all of the other major characters in Kim's Convenience were drawn from Ins Choi's original theatrical play, and Shannon was the only character who had been newly created specifically for the television series, she was the only character who was the intellectual property of the show's producers and thus the only one who could be spun off without Choi's participation.